algorandfoundation/arc62/README.md

 - `total` is the total supply of the ASA (`asset_id`);
-- `reserve_balance` is the ASA balance hold by the Reserve Address or `0` if the address is set to the Global `ZeroAddress`;
+- `reserve_balance` is the ASA balance hold by the Reserve Address or `0` if the address is set to the Global `ZeroAddress` or not opted-in `asset_id`;
-- `burned_balance` is the ASA balance hold by the Burned Address or `0` if the address is set to the Global `ZeroAddress`;
+- `burned_balance` is the ASA balance hold by the Burned Address or `0` if the address is set to the Global `ZeroAddress` or is not opted-in `asset_id`;
-- `locked_balance` is the ASA balance hold by the Locked Address or `0` if the address is set to the Global `ZeroAddress`;
+- `locked_balance` is the ASA balance hold by the Locked Address or `0` if the address is set to the Global `ZeroAddress` or not opted-in `asset_id`;
-- `generic_balance` is the ASA balance hold by a Generic Address or `0` if the address is set to the Global `ZeroAddress`.
+- `generic_balance` is the ASA balance hold by a Generic Address or `0` if the address is set to the Global `ZeroAddress` or not opted-in `asset_id`.

 ## Security Considerations

-> Not Applicable
+Permissions over the Circulating Supply App setting and update **SHOULD** be granted to the ASA Manager Address.

+> The ASA trust-model (i.e. who sets the Reserve Address) is extended to the generalized
+> ASA circulating supply definition.

 ## Copyright

-Copyright and related rights waived via [CCO](https://creativecommons.org/publicdomain/zero/1.0/).
+Copyright and related rights waived via <a href="https://creativecommons.org/publicdomain/zero/1.0/">CCO</a>.